-Miriam Webster dictionary defines the word talent as a special ability that allows someone to do something well.
-So, a talent could be any natural aptitude or skill.
-People at birth are born with certain genetics to excel in certain areas.
-As they grow up and discover their talents, they cultivate and improve them and this sets them apart from other people and distinguishes them as being talented (Exodus 31:1-6).
-A talent can be possessed by anyone, Christian or non-Christian.
+The Miriam Webster Dictionary defines the word “talent” as a special ability that allows someone to do something well.
+So, it could be any natural aptitude or skill.
+People at birth are born with certain genetics and natural abilities to excel in certain areas.
+As they grow up and discover their capabilities, they cultivate and improve them.
+And this sets them apart from other people and distinguishes them as being talented.
+Natural skills are given to both believers and non-believers.

 In His service,